Azure/prometheus-collector/otelcollector/docs/eng.ms/PromMDMfaq.md

 ### Data Collection Known Issues

 1. Metrics with +-Inf and NaN values will be dropped (by design)
-2. 'job' and 'instance' labels are reserved and cannot be relabled.
-If you either try to relabel 'job' & 'instance' labels, or try adding a label called 'job' or 'instance' (through re-labeling or external labels), it will fail the entire scrape output for that job, and no metrics will be ingested for that job.
-At present there is no fix for this.
-3. In the scrape config, `remote_write` and `groups` ( rule groups for recording & alerting rules) sections are un-supported.
+2. In the scrape config, `remote_write` and `groups` ( rule groups for recording & alerting rules) sections are un-supported.
 Please remove them from your custom scrape configuration, or else config validation will fail.

 ### Data Collection Checks